 #5 Breathe into a wine bottle as you place the cork in it to preserve the remaining contents longer

 It looks a little kinky, but place the cork halfway over the top of the bottle, exhale into it, and then seal it up the rest of the way.
 What you’re doing is pushing the O2 out of the bottle and replacing it with a higher level of CO2, which doesn’t affect alcohol.
 You can reduce the amount of oxygen in the bottle by up to 25% this way.
 And yes, placing the bottle in the fridge can help preserve it even longer, red wine included.
-Oh, and try not to burp your Chile Verde into the bottle at the same time.
+And speaking of excellent wine hacks, try not to burp your Chile Verde into the bottle at the same time.
 This kinda defeats the purpose.

 #6 Instead of storing the remaining contents, finish the bottle and remember you are not defined by your tragedy

-#7 Stop with all these funky-ass ways of opening a wine bottle without a corkscrew and just push the cork into the bottle
+#7 Stop with all these funky-ass Wine Hacks About How To Open a wine bottle without a corkscrew and just push the cork into the bottle

-Seriously, the Shoe Method leads to shoe-sized holes in your wall and the Key Method leads to bent keys.
+Seriously, the Shoe Method is one of those terrible wine hacks that lead to shoe-sized holes in your wall and the Key Method leads to bent keys.
 Take a wooden spoon and slowly push the handle down into the cork until it slips into the bottle.
 Slowly is the concept here or wine splashes everywhere.
 Also remember that when you push a cork into a full bottle, the cork may block the wine coming out, so be careful pouring that first glass or you’ll be buying a new carpet along with that missing wine key.

 #8 Remember, when buying a wine key, you have control over the kind you buy, not the person selling it to you